Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \subsection{List of assumptions}

-For clarity, we here collect a list of all the assumptions needed to run our device-independent randomness amplification protocol.
-One can find such a list in other works such as \cite{Friedman17}, to which we have added some additional assumptions necessary for our implementation: \begin{enumerate} \item Quantum mechanics is correct and any potential adversary respects its laws. \item The classical computers used can be trusted. \item The user's facility in which the protocol is run is shielded from the outside\,---\,in particular there is no back-door. \item The untrusted quantum device is made of three separated parts (see Fig.~\ref{Fig:QuantumDevice}) \item The adversary only holds classical information $H$ about the imperfect RNG that is a public SV-source (Fig.~\ref{Fig:DIRAsetup}).
-Whenever explicitly stated, the imperfect RNG is additionally assumed to be private. \item Given the classical and quantum information $H$ and $Q$ of the adversary, the imperfect RNG and the quantum device are independent (see Fig.~\ref{Fig:DIRAsetup}). \end{enumerate} We note that without Assumptions 2 and 3 no cryptography would be possible.
-Assumption 1 has been generalised in some works \cite{Brandao16,ramanathan2015randomness,ramanathan2018generic} to adversaries that do not respect the laws of quantum mechanics, but only respect the so-called no-signalling principle.\footnote{The no-signalling principle holds in quantum mechanics and states that information can be transmitted at the fastest at the speed of light.} We remark that, firstly, there is today no evidence that quantum mechanics is not correct and, secondly, the no-signalling generalisation obliges to reduce the output size to sub-linear rates (and therefore severely reduces the efficiency of the protocol).
+For clarity, we here collect a list of all the assumptions needed to run our device-independent randomness amplification and privatisation protocol.
+One can find such a list in other works such as \cite{Friedman17}, to which we have added some additional assumptions necessary for a realistic implementation: \begin{enumerate} \item Quantum mechanics is correct and any potential adversary respects its laws. \item The classical computer that is used (see Fig. \ref{Fig:DIRAsetup}) functions properly. \item The user's facility in which the protocol is run is shielded from the outside\,---\,in particular there is no back-door. \item The quantum device is made of three separated parts which do not exchange information during a round of the experiment (see Fig.~\ref{Fig:QuantumDevice}){.}\footnote{{In the case of a loophole-free Bell tests, this assumption is enforced by physically separating the devices.
+Alternatively, this could be enforced by shielding the 3 parts from one-another.
+In our case this is natural since a shielding assumption is already required (assumption 3), however this shielding solution indeed needs to be enforced.}} \item The adversary only holds classical information $h$ about the imperfect RNG{, that is, a (public) SV source}.
+Whenever explicitly stated, the output of the imperfect RNG is additionally assumed to be private -- in which case the protocol only performs randomness amplification (and not privatisation). \item Given the classical and quantum information of the adversary{, denoted by $h$ and $Q$ respectively,} the imperfect RNG and the quantum device are independent, see App.\ref{APP:math} for the formal statement. \item If the devices running the Bell test are later re-used, they do not leak any relevant information about previous protocols that were run on them\footnote{This has nothing to do with the fact that the devices are used multiple times to run the protocol.}, see the discussion in Sec. \ref{Sec:SecurityDef}. \end{enumerate} We note that without Assumptions 2 and 3 no cryptography would be possible.
+Assumption 1 has been generalised in some works \cite{Brandao16,ramanathan2015randomness,ramanathan2018generic} to adversaries who are not necessarily constrained by the laws of quantum mechanics, but only by the more general constraints of no-signalling\footnote{The no-signalling principle holds in quantum mechanics and states that information cannot be transmitted at infinite speed.}.
+We remark that, firstly, there is today no evidence that quantum mechanics is not correct and, secondly, the no-signalling generalisation obliges to reduce the output size to sublinear rates (and therefore severely reduces the efficiency of the protocol).
 Assumptions 4, 5 and 6 are related to our specific setting and are necessary to obtain security.
-Finally, note that Assumption 4 can be verified by inspecting the device.
+Finally, note that Assumption 4 can {and should} be verified by minimal inspection of the device.